General Louis Partouneaux

 During the Battle of the Berezina, Partouneaux's division held the rear guard holding Borisov, trying to allow stragglers more time to rejoin the army while simultaneously preventing the Russian forces from linking up.
 Unfortunately, he did not realize he was cut off from the rest of the army until a number of men kept streaming into town informing him of the fact.
 Despite the darkness, he immediately set out with his men along the road to Studienka to cut his way through to the rest of the army.
 As he and his men followed the road, they came to a fork in the road and unwisely chose the right path, away from the river.
 This path led them straight into the Russian army, and before long his division had been surrounded.
 Nevertheless, Partouneaux and various contingents of his division continued to try and either fight or sneak their way out of this trap, but they were eventually forced to surrender and taken prisoner.1

 Napoleon heavily criticized Partouneaux for losing almost his entire division needlessly, but in 1813 while Partouneaux was still a prisoner Napoleon authorized the state to pay for the education of Partouneaux's three sons.2 Partouneaux was finally released and returned to France in July of 1814.
-The next year when Napoleon returned to power for the Hundred Days he did not give Partouneaux a command because of his conduct at the Berezina.
+The next year when Napoleon returned to power for the Hundred Days he did not give Partouneaux a command.
+After Napoleon's second abdication, Partouneaux resumed his military career and in 1821, 1824, and 1827 he was elected a deputy of Var.
+He retired from the army in 1832 and in 1833 he was officially allowed to rename himself Partouneaux, having been called Partounaud by most earlier.

 - Alexander Mikaberidze, The Battle of the Berezina: Napoleon's Great Escape, (Barnsley: Pen & Sword Military, 2010), 162-170.